deepanshut041/MlAgents/README.md

 **:video_camera: [Watch trained Agent](.)**

-**:warning: Enviroment Solved :x:**
+**:warning: Environment Solved :x:**

 ### Soccer Twos

 <p align="center"><img src="./media/soccer.png" height="350px"></p>

-Environment where four agents compete in a 2 vs 2 toy soccer game.
-Goal is to get the ball into the opponent's goal while preventing the ball from entering own goal.
+The Environment where four agents compete in a 2 vs 2 toy soccer game.
+Here the goal is to get the ball into the opponent's goal while preventing the ball from entering its own goal.

 **:file_folder: [Implementation](./soccer-twos)**